chandrasekarnarayana/foodspec/docs/03-cookbook/cookbook_registry_reporting.md

 - Include stability/discrimination/trend plots and validation metrics in reports.
 # Cookbook – Registry & reporting

-Recipes for querying runs/models and generating publication-ready outputs.
+Recipes for querying runs/models and generating report-ready outputs.

 ## Query the registry for a model/protocol
 - **CLI:**